lynn9388/lynn9388.github.io/_posts/2019-09-27-switch-ip-quickly.md

 ### Add New Locations

 You just need to click `Location -> Edit Locations... -> +`, and set a name for the untitled new location.
 For example, I set two locations, `Automatic` and `lab`.
-The former uses the default network settings to enable Wi-Fi to automatically obtain IP, while the latter will set a static IP, which allows me to access resources on th LAN.
+The former uses the default network settings to enable Wi-Fi to automatically obtain IP, while the latter will set a static IP, which allows me to access resources on the LAN.

 ![Add a new location for network]({{ site.baseurl }}/assets/images/Add a new location for network.png)